 In some cases, it can be relatively straightforward to estimate the potential financial impact of a particular issue.
 If a company has a higher carbon intensity than its peers, for example, it is possible to assess the potential impact of a carbon tax on its earnings and balance sheet.
 Other issues can be trickier to quantify in financial terms, but are equally important.
 Exposure to modern slavery, for example – or other controversies in a company’s supply chain – can erode the firm’s financial position.
 Formal reviews and audits of existing policies and practices can incur meaningful costs, divert management attention, and damage a company’s brand name and reputation.

-Our commitment to assessing all elements of ESG risk as part of the overall investment process has been recognised by independent experts.
-Most recently, our flagship First Sentier Global Credit Fund was certified by the Responsible Investment Association Australasia (RIAA).
-RIAA’s Responsible Investment Certification program is the leading initiative for distinguishing quality responsible, ethical and impact investment products in Australia and New Zealand.
+Our commitment to assessing all elements of ESG risk as part of the investment process has been recognised by independent experts, including the Principles for Responsible Investment (PRI).

-Separately, we were among the first Australian asset managers to become a signatory to the Principles for Responsible Investment (PRI), in 2007.
 Supported by the United Nations, PRI is the world’s leading advocate for responsible investment.
 With most large asset managers now signatories, it can be challenging for investors to differentiate between the innovators and the laggards.
 Usefully, the annual ratings awarded by the PRI can help investors recognise which firms have incorporated responsible investment considerations into their investment processes most effectively.
-In the most recent PRI survey for 2020, First Sentier Investors was awarded ‘A+’ ratings for our analysis of corporate debt in both the Financials and Non Financials sectors.
-These scores compare favourably with the peer group of more than 2,000 asset managers globally4.
+In the most recent PRI survey 2021, First Sentier Investors was awarded a ‘5-star’ rating for our analysis of corporate debt – the maximum possible rating.
+This score compares favourably with the peer group of more than 2,000 asset managers globally3.

 Want to know more?

-If you’re considering an allocation to Global Credit and understand the importance of ESG risk management in this asset class, speak to your account manager to see whether the First Sentier Global Credit Fund might be suitable for you.
+If you’re considering an allocation to Global Credit and understand the importance of ESG risk management in this asset class, speak to your account manager to find out more about our Global Credit strategies.

 A proven and differentiated investment philosophy: Since credit market returns are asymmetric, we focus on ‘avoiding the losers’ through rigorous credit analysis, combined with sophisticated portfolio construction that’s focused on diversification.